 Finally, the seventh benefit you will find working with a financial planner is bouncing ideas off them.
 Scientists, doctors, teachers, etc., all talk with each other for advice or best practices.
 Bouncing investment ideas at a financial planner can also be a smart move.
 It won’t hurt at least.
 You may not want someone to manage your investments all the time but looking for an advisor that is fee-only and charges by the hour may just be what you need to reaffirm your intuition or provide you some confidence.
 No one has the crystal ball to the market so why not collaborate.

-To finish things off here are some straightforward stats to quantify the benefit of working with a financial advisor.
+To finish things off here are some straightforward stats to quantify the benefit of working with a financial advisor from published studies.

 As you can tell there is value that a financial planner can provide to someone that likes managing investments on their own.
 If you enjoy doing it on your own and feel well equipped, then continue at it.
 And once again it isn’t an all-or-none style approach.
 Find the right balance for yourself and search out the planners that will work with your style.
 If you are feeling you could use a partner and are starting to think of a few ways you may benefit from a financial planner then look no further and get a free consultation from Colorado’s best financial planners at BlackBird Financial Planning.